ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolEventArrayExtrema.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayExtrema.extremum_type`
+              - The extremum type of interest (either minimum or maximum) for scalar calculation.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayExtrema.is_global`
+              - Indicates whether to perform local or global search.
+The default is false.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayExtrema.calculation`
+              - The scalar calculation.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayExtrema.custom_time_limits`
+              - A custom interval list or a single interval.
+It is by default set to overall availability of host object.
+This determines time limits within extrema are sought.
+The time limits will be used if UseCustomTimeLimits is set to true.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayExtrema.use_custom_time_limits`
+              - Indicate whether to use specified custom time limits (see CustomTimeLimits).
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayExtrema.save_data_option`
+              - Specify whether computed times of extrema are saved/loaded, otherwise it is recomputed on load if necessary.
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayExtrema.sampling`
+              - The Sampling definition, which can use a fixed step, relative tolerance or curvature tolerance.
+Relative tolerance uses a combination of relative and absolute changes in scalar values between samples...
             * - :py:attr:`~ansys.stk.core.vgt.ITimeToolEventArrayExtrema.convergence`
+              - The Convergence definition, which uses time tolerance to determine when times of extrema are found.

 Import detail